 A Brief History

-On May 18, 1927, Andrew Kehoe committed the worst mass murder in an American school ever, proving that this is not just something started recently.
+On May 18, 1927, Andrew Kehoe committed the worst mass murder in an American school ever, proving that this type of tragedy is not just something started recently.
 Having a reputation as someone difficult to work with, Kehoe was a school board member and had recently been beaten in an election for township clerk.

 The 55 year old Kehoe’s life was falling apart.
 Upset about his election loss, rising taxes, his farm being under foreclosure and his wife having tuberculosis, the Michigan farmer went off the deep end.